-1.1 A brief introduction to the ALPHA BASE
+1.1 A brief introduction to the ALPHA BASE Mk II

-The ALPHA BASE is a drum machine with 11 instruments.
-Although it may appear similar to our classics XBASE 09, 999 and 888, the ALPHA BASE has an entirely new design under the hood.
-We have put in all the concentrated know-how of Jomox drum machines and our synths from the past 20 years, simplifying some things, but also adding new components or combining them anew.
+The ALPHA BASE Mk II is a drum machine with 11 instruments.
+It is the successor of the well-known ALPHA BASE, which was built from 2017 to 2024.
+Although it may appear similar to our classics XBASE 09, 999 and 888, the ALPHA BASE series has an entirely new design under the hood.

+Now we have added some improvements to the first version in order to achieve the maximum in sound and performance.
+OLED graphics display, RGB LEDs, better haptics, panning VCAs or noise volume VCAs just to name a few.
+You can be sure that the ALPHA BASE MkII incorporates the experience of almost 30 years in making analog drum machines.
 The outcome is the best sounding and most versatile drum machine that Jomox has ever built.